 11. Colorado River

-The Colorado River is a really fun spot for kayaking and rafting.
-This Western Colorado river is a little bit different when compared to the Arkansas.
+Kayaking the Colorado River is a really fun thing to do, either in the Upper Colorado River in Colorado or the Lower Colorado River further southwest.
+This western Colorado river is a little bit different when compared to the Arkansas.
 It has many more gentle spots for you to kayak through.
 Many sections are located within the Colorado River State Park, offering ample opportunities for camping, picnicking and playing in the park.

 There are sections that you can do as a day trip, which will take a couple of hours and don’t have many rapids.
 Then there are a few more adventurous spots, but even then they are a little bit on the easy side with class two rapids.
 There are some sections that are up in the mountains and you will have to hike your way out to them.
 However, that can make a great trip for the more athletic and adventurous.